kharchenkolab/conos/vignettes/walkthrough.md

 ##  - attr(*, "names")= chr [1:12000] "MantonBM1_HiSeq_1-TCTATTGGTCTCTCGT-1" "MantonBM1_HiSeq_1-GAATAAGTCACGCATA-1" "MantonBM1_HiSeq_1-ACACCGGTCTAACTTC-1" "MantonBM1_HiSeq_1-TCATTTGGTACGCTGC-1" ...
 ```

-Now, let's color the edges according to the tissue mixture:
+Now, we can color the dendrogram edges according to the tissue mixture, resulting in a more informative plot:

 ```r